gemstone-source/kali_config/README.md

 This srcipt has been tested on kali linux machine but it can be compatible with all debian family, feel free to customize it the way you like.
 ## Usage
-Clone this repository and then run the setup.sh script
+Clone this repository and then run the `setup.sh` script or copy the following commands:
 ```
 git clone https://github.com/gemstone-source/kali_config.git
 cd kali_config